ucsd-cse29/fa24/src/week4/asan.md

 (gdb) break buggy.c:6
 ```

-3. After setting the breakpoint, run the program from inside gdb with 2 arguments (everything after `run` gets passed as command line args to your program)
+3. After setting the breakpoint, run the program from inside gdb with an argument (everything after `run` gets passed as command line args to your program)
 ```
 (gdb) run helloX
 ```